DigitalHerencia/ChrisComputerShit/docs/development.md

 The app will be available on `http://localhost:3000`.

 ## Testing & Linting
-- `npm test` – runs tests (currently not defined; contributors should add tests when adding new features).
+- `npm test` – runs unit tests with Vitest.
-- `npm run lint` – runs ESLint.
+- `npm run lint` – runs ESLint using the flat config.
 Ensure it passes before committing.
+- `npm run format` – formats code with Prettier.

 ## Proposed Gitflow
 1. Create an issue using one of the templates.